nasa-gibs/worldview-options-eosdis/common/config/metadata/aquarius/SoilMoisture.md

 Data Field: l3m_data

 # Soil Moisture (Weekly, Radiometer)
-Temporal Coverage: 25 August 2011 to 7 June 2015
+Temporal Coverage: 25 August 2011 to 7 June 2015 (Weekly)

 The Aquarius “Weekly Soil Moisture (L3)” layer displays global soil moisture in m<sup>3</sup>/m<sup>3</sup>.
 The Level-3 processing of Aquarius satellite data takes measurements at the boresight locations of the three Aquarius radiometer beams, which are converted into physical units of soil moisture, and maps these onto a 1 degree grid.
 The mean for the weekly observation period is used to obtain the values for the grid.